Same-day Filing

 Sometimes registering is inevitable.
 In such cases you should run your operations via that company to the fullest extent possible while simultaneously avoiding holding assets inside of it.
 This isolates operational risks from valuable assets.

 This operating company will lease assets as necessary to perform its function.
 If privacy is important, then you have a few options.
-In Florida, for example, you may list the owner of one company as an out of state entity.
-In this case you would list the Wyoming company - effectively making the Florida LLC anonymous.
+In Florida, for example, you may list the owner of one company as an out-of-state entity.
+In this case, you would list the Wyoming company - effectively making the Florida LLC anonymous.
 Other states may require a name or signature.
-In such cases you may use our nominee services to sign public forms.
+In such cases, you may use our nominee services to sign public forms.
 You may learn more about anonymous Wyoming LLCs and their privacy here.

 Sister-Sister vs. Parent-Child Structure